 A couple Wednesdays ago, my hands started hurting.
 By Thursday afternoon, I had to leave work early because typing was too painful to concentrate.
 I didn’t touch a computer again until Monday morning, by which point I could work a partial day.
 Now, several weeks later, I can work a full day, but the joints in my hands still feel stiff.

 I suspect that my troubles arose from playing the violin, or rather, from not playing the violin.
 I was a violinist before I ever touched a computer, and my hands have always been very strong.
-But over the last couple of years, after I had kids, I haven’t been playing, and all that muscle that protected me from my poor typing habits all these years could no longer do so.
+But over the last couple of years, after I had kids, I haven’t been playing, and all that muscle that protected me from my poor typing habits all these years was no longer there do so.
 So I have had to reevaluate the ergonomics of how I interact with computers.

 There is almost no good information on computer ergonomics online, so, in hopes that I’ll save someone who doesn’t have my background in studying body mechanics from chronic hand pain, here’s how to avoid suffering.